stern-shawn/FCC-quoteGenerator/README.md

 * ~~Restyle app~~
 * ~~Add animations~~
 * ~~Clean up redundant divs, classes, and CSS attributes~~
+* ~~Add a loading placeholder for the initial quote, since the first call to the API is slow as mentioned below~~
 * Future restyling and/or find a faster API?
 Current one takes awhile to get started because of its hosting on Heroku...